-.00.1 Significant considerations indicating difficulties in properly estimating the best estimate assumption would include there is little relevant experience, future experience is difficult to estimate, operational risks adversely affect the likelihood of obtaining the best estimate assumption, asset underwriting criteria are weak or poorly controlled, there are liquidity concerns, there is uncertainty regarding the credit enhancement techniques used, the trust structure and legal responsibilities of the different parties for a securitized asset are not clearly understood in a practical and/or legal sense, the asset held is from a non-passthrough structure with a repackaging of the credit risk that is difficult to understand, the asset held is from a lower quality tranche of a non-passthrough structure that repackages credit risks, there is uncertainty about the counterparty credit, or there is no netting of the aggregate exposure with a counterparty.

-Other significant considerations indicative of a potential deterioration of the best estimate assumption would include there is significant concentration of risks and/or lack of diversification, or operational risks are present such that the likelihood of continuing to obtain the best estimate assumption is adversely impacted.
+- .00.1 Significant considerations indicating difficulties in properly estimating the best estimate assumption would include - there is little relevant experience, - future experience is difficult to estimate, - operational risks adversely affect the likelihood of obtaining the best estimate assumption, - asset underwriting criteria are weak or poorly controlled, - there are liquidity concerns, - there is uncertainty regarding the credit enhancement techniques used, - the trust structure and legal responsibilities of the different parties for a securitized asset are not clearly understood in a practical and/or legal sense, - the asset held is from a non-passthrough structure with a repackaging of the credit risk that is difficult to understand, - the asset held is from a lower-quality tranche from a structure that is not a passthrough structure that repackages credit risks, - there is uncertainty about the counterparty credit, or - there is no netting of the aggregate exposure with a counterparty. - .00.2 Other significant considerations indicative of a potential deterioration of the best estimate assumption would include - there is significant concentration of risks and/or lack of diversification, or - operational risks are present such that the likelihood of continuing to obtain the best estimate assumption is adversely impacted.